Belmont in Belmont County, Ohio — The American Midwest (Great Lakes)

 Regarding Mile Marker.
 National Road mile markers were the responsibility of the individual states and each state’s marker was shaped differently and constructed from different materials.
 All showed the distance from Cumberland and to the nearest city in each direction.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 2, 2014, by Mike Wintermantel of Pittsburgh, Pennsylvania.
-This page has been viewed 434 times since then.
+It was originally submitted on November 2, 2014, by Mike Wintermantel of Pittsburgh, Pennsylvania.
+This page has been viewed 508 times since then and 37 times this year.
 Photos: 1, 2, 3. submitted on November 2, 2014, by Mike Wintermantel of Pittsburgh, Pennsylvania.